Early bird registration is now open. Register early and save!

 Farming with reduced inputs

-Peter Wren-Hilton, Platform 10 and Wharf42
+Peter Wren-Hilton, Founder and Chief Executive Officer, Platform 10 and Wharf42

-Solving the soil health puzzle
+PANEL: Solving the soil health puzzle

 TBC Panel